keithalewis/papers/arxiv/um.md

 Note how the value corresponds to prices and the amount corresponds to cash-flows in the two formulas above.
 The second formula is the key to valuing derivatives.
-A derivative is a contract specifying amounts at given times.
-If a trading strategy produces these amounts then its value is given by this formula.
+A derivative is a contract specifying payments at given times.
+If a trading strategy produces these payments as amounts then its value is given by this formula.
 Trading strategies create synthetic market instruments.
 Synthetic market instruments can become actual market instruments that are then included in $I$.
 The Unified Model can incorporate those without any changes.

 _Proof_.
 If $u > t$ is sufficiently small then